rabbitmq/rabbitmq-website/site/oauth2-examples-proxy.md

 ## Start OAuth2 Proxy

-To start Oauth2-proxy we run the following command:
+To start OAuth2 Proxy, run the following command:

 <pre class="lang-plain">
 make start-oauth2-proxy
 </pre>

-Oauth2-proxy is configured using [Alpha configuration](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/oauth2-proxy/alpha-config.yaml).
-This type of configuration permits injecting the access token into the HTTP **Authorization** header.
+Oauth2 Proxy is configured using [Alpha configuration](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/oauth2-proxy/alpha-config.yaml).
+This type of configuration inserts the access token into the HTTP **Authorization** header.

-## Access Management ui
+## Access Management UI

-Go to http://0.0.0.0:4180/, click on the link **Sign in with Keycloak OIDC**, and enter the credentials `rabbit_admin` as username and `rabbit_admin` as password.
-You should be redirected to RabbitMQ management ui.
+Go to http://0.0.0.0:4180/, click on the **Sign in with Keycloak OIDC** link, and enter the credentials `rabbit_admin` as username and `rabbit_admin` as password.
+You should be redirected to RabbitMQ management UI.